-Not Implemented To be updated in June 2018 report Target date: September 2018
+Implemented To be updated in June 2018 report Target date: September 2018

-DEPARTMENT UPDATE AS OF JUNE 2018: The 2017 fee reports will not be completed until September, at which time, it will be forwarded to the City Council for informational purposes.
-The 2016 Fee reports were forwarded to the City Council for informational purposes.
+DEPARTMENT UPDATE AS OF JUNE 2018: The 2017 fee reports were completed in August, and it will be forwarded to the City Council for informational purposes.
+The 2016 Fee reports were forwarded to the City Council in May 2018.